Learning to Compare Relation: Semantic Alignment for Few-Shot Learning: Proposed Method

 For few-shot learning, there is a support set of example images $\mathcal{S} =\{({x_i},{y_i})\}_{i = 1}^m$ ($m=K\times C$) which contains $K$ labeled samples for each class out of $C$ classes.
 It can also be called $C$-way $K$-shot learning.
 The task is to predict the classes of the images in a query set $\mathcal{Q}=\{({x_j},{y_j})\}_{j = 1}^n$ according to $\mathcal{S}$.
 Episodic training mechanism \cite{MANN_ICML16, Matching_Networks_NIPS16} simulates the few-shot setting to train the network.
 At each training iteration, $N$ sets of $\{ \mathcal{S}$, $\mathcal{Q \}}$ are randomly generated from the entire training set, where $N$ denotes the batch size.
 The images from the support set and the query set are fed forward into the embedding module for feature extraction.
 Then the metric learning module compares the feature of the query image with the representations corresponding to $C$ classes based on the $K$-shot examples to generate a set of matching scores.
+Finally, the fusion module aggregated these scores to form a global matching score.
 Each element of the matching score represents the similarity between the query image and the example image among $C$ classes, which can predict a probability score for classification.
 The label is predicted by choosing the category with the maximum probability value.